eddiechu/Event-Log-Load-Test/README.md

 There are few factors

-1. How to collect the Event Log, by GetEventLogs, EntryWrittenEventHandler or others
+1. How the agent collect the Event Log, by GetEventLogs, EntryWrittenEventHandler or others

-2. By which protocal, UDP or TCP
+2. By which protocol, UDP or TCP, the agent transfer the log to the SIEM

 You can verify it with the PowerShell code below.

 How it works:

+### Generate huge log, then compare the results among Windows Event Log Viewer, your SIEM and EntryWrittenEventHandler console

-### 1. Load Event Log EntryWrittenEventHandler (in PowerShell) - Catch all generated Event Log
+### 1. Load Event Log EntryWrittenEventHandler console (in PowerShell)

 ```
 $code = @"